Heart set on eternity

 Reality sets in when a man faces death.
 He cannot take anything with him when he dies and all that he labours for throughout his life will be in vain.

-Seeing there be many things that increase vanity, what is man the better?
-For who knoweth what is good for man in this life, all the days of his vain life which he spendeth as a shadow? for who can tell a man what shall be after him under the sun?
+Since there are many things that increase vanity, How is man the better?
+For who knows what is good for man in life, all the days of his vain life which he passes like a shadow?
+Who can tell a man what will happen after him under the sun?

-As he came forth of his mother’s womb, naked shall he return to go as he came, and shall take nothing of his labour, which he may carry away in his hand.
+As he came from his mother’s womb, naked shall he return, To go as he came; And he shall take nothing from his labor Which he may carry away in his hand.

 It matters not if a man lives as long as thousand years, he will ultimately end up being worse than a still born child, if he has not seen the goodness of God in his life!

-If a man beget an hundred children, and live many years, so that the days of his years be many, and his soul be not filled with good, and also that he have no burial; I say, that an untimely birth is better than he.
-For he cometh in with vanity, and departeth in darkness, and his name shall be covered with darkness.
-Moreover he hath not seen the sun, nor known any thing: this hath more rest than the other.
-Yea, though he live a thousand years twice told, yet hath he seen no good: do not all go to one place?
+If a man begets a hundred children and lives many years, so that the days of his years are many, but his soul is not satisfied with goodness, or indeed he has no burial, I say that a stillborn child is better than he— for it comes in vanity and departs in darkness, and its name is covered with darkness.
+Though it has not seen the sun or known anything, this has more rest than that man, even if he lives a thousand years twice—but has not seen goodness.
+Do not all go to one place?